Columbus Electrocution Lawyers

 In the case of an accidental electrocution, the injured person will likely need resuscitation if their heart has stopped or if they have respiratory failure.
 The first-and most important-treatment is to make sure that the person is breathing and that their heartbeat is stable.
 Afterward, the patient will need to be treated for several likely injuries ranging from burns and broken bones to heart and brain damage.

-According to www.electrocuted.com, there are more than 300 deaths and 4,000 injuries caused by electrical injuries each year in the United States workforce.
+There are more than 300 deaths and 4,000 injuries caused by electrical injuries each year in the United States workforce.
 The Center for Disease Control and Prevention reported that in a span of 12 years, there were 5,348 deaths caused by electrocutions.
 Electricity of some type is present at almost every job site, and many American workers, regardless of occupation, are exposed to electrical energy each day.
 This could range from a broken lightbulb to an energized overhead powerline.
 Electrocution does not come just from large sources of power, but a current from a tiny 7.5 watt, 120-volt lamp is sufficient to cause electrocution and serious injury.
-Visit https://www.cdc.gov/niosh/docs/98-131/pdfs/98-131.pdf for more information and definitions.

 An electrical injury may cause immediate and long-lasting damage.
 In addition to the medical expenses related to the injury, the individual may be unable to return to their career, causing long-term financial harm.
-Our job at Rinehardt Law Firm is to provide you and your family with ways to take care of both those immediate needs, as well as long-term needs.
-The attorneys at Rinehardt Law Firm recognize the extent of damage that is done after a serious injury, and we will go the extra mile to ensure that you obtain the rightful compensation that you deserve.
-Call today for a consultation if you or a loved one has been injured or killed by an electrical injury.
+Our job at Rinehardt Injury Attorneys is to provide you and your family with ways to take care of both those immediate needs, as well as long-term needs.
+The attorneys at Rinehardt Injury Attorneys recognize the extent of damage that is done after a serious injury, and we will go the extra mile to ensure that you obtain the rightful compensation that you deserve.
+Call today for a consultation if you or a loved one has been injured or killed by an electrical injury at work.